WCDS Board of Directors

 Sarah E. Mattingly, nee McGovern, entered Wakefield Country Day School as a 11th grader and was a member of the Class of 1983.
 She was part of Wakefield’s short-lived girls boarding program and came from Miami, FL.
 She is a graduate of the University of South Florida, where she earned a Bachelor of Arts degree in Mass Communications.
 Currently, she is the Director of Business Development for ESCgov, a boutique finance company, and technology reseller to the Public Sector.
 Some of Ms. Mattingly’s previous employers include the American Red Cross, Oracle, SPSS and IBM.
 In 2015, Ms. Mattingly was appointed by her Fairfax County School Board Representative to the Fairfax County School Budget Task Force, convened by the School Superintendent, to address a likely school budget shortfall for FY2017 and later for FY2018.
 Ms. Mattingly is married to husband Matthew and they reside in Falls Church, Virginia.

-Nan Butler Roberts was born and reared in Rappahannock County, VA, graduated from Rappahannock County High School including 4 years at the historic, Rosenwald School, Scrabble Graded School, in Castleton, VA.
+Nan Butler Roberts was born and reared in Rappahannock County, VA, graduated from Rappahannock County High School including four years at the historic, Rosenwald School, Scrabble Graded School, in Castleton, VA.
 She continued her education with a Bachelor’s Degree from James Madison University, Harrisonburg, VA, and a Master’s Degree from George Washington University, Washington, D.C.
 Nan is a Speaker, Presenter, Trainer, Writer, Singer and Event Coordinator.
 She was President of the Interest Group/Founding Member for JMU’s Lambda Chi chapter of Alpha Kappa Alpha Sorority, Inc. As a retiree, Nan spends her time working with several religious and civic organizations in the community, including volunteer work with Wayland Blue Ridge Association, Inc., serving as Interim Center Director, Executive Board Member, and the Scholarship Committee.
 She has served as the Program Director for the Rev. Dr. Martin Luther King, Jr., Birthday Celebration in Rappahannock County for the past 17 years.
 The MLK Celebration was sponsored by the Julia E. Boddie Scholarship Board (now under the Scrabble School Preservation Foundation beginning in 2020) in cooperation with the Little Washington Theatre which supports public school students, in need, who wish to further their education.
 She also currently serves as President of the Scrabble School Preservation Foundation, Inc., in Rappahannock County and has served on the Board at WCDS since September 2020.

 Ex Officio Member